 Roger Williams started playing the resophonic, Dobro style guitar in 1963 when he was just a young teenager.
 Within the first year, he had already debuted with the Lilly Brothers and Don Stover at the Hillbilly Ranch in Boston, Mass., where they had performed for nearly two decades.
 Since then he has gone on to perform and/or record with many well-respected bluegrass and folk acts on the national and international circuit, including Joe Val, White Mountain Bluegrass, and Southern Rail.
 Career highlights include thirteen overseas tours with various artists, including a performance at the prestigious Dobro Festival in Slovakia and teaching workshops during Bluegrass Week at the Augusta Heritage Center in Elkins, WV.
 Roger has recorded two solo projects, ‘Fireball’ and ‘Rt.
 2 to Amherst’, and three collaborative efforts: ‘River of No Return’ (with long-time friend and musical associate Ray Legere), ‘Williams Squared’ (with son JD Williams), and ‘Something ‘Bout You’ (with partner Amy Gallatin).
 You can learn more about Roger at his website: www.rogerreso.com

-In this Master Class (for int & adv), we’ll take a look at practice techniques, such as:
+In Roger’s Master Class (for int & adv), we’ll take a look at practice techniques, such as:

 · Different ways of practicing scales (i.e., G scale from the 5th fret, etc.), includes ‘Scales’ handout